PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 module purge
 module load anaconda3/2023.3
-module load cudatoolkit/11.7
 conda activate dark-env

-ncu -o my_report_${SLURM_JOBID} python myscript.py
+/usr/local/bin/ncu -o my_report_${SLURM_JOBID} python myscript.py
 ```

 After the job finishes, one can use `ncu-ui` to view the results:

 ```
-$ ssh -X <YourNetID>@della-vis2.princeton.edu
+$ ssh -X <YourNetID>@della-vis1.princeton.edu
-$ module load cudatoolkit/11.7
-$ ncu-ui my_report_*.ncu-rep
+$ /usr/local/bin/ncu-ui my_report_*.ncu-rep
 ```

 The `ncu` profiler slows down the execution time of the code.
 Note that `ncu-ui` is not available for Traverse.
 You will need to examine the report file on a different machine like Tigressdata or your laptop.

 # nvprof

 This is the older NVIDIA profiler.
-It has been replaced by the combination of nsys and nv-nsight-cu-cli.
+It has been replaced by the combination of nsys and nsys-ui.

-# line_prof for Profiling
+# line_prof for Python Profiling

 The [line_prof](https://researchcomputing.princeton.edu/python-profiling) tool provides profiling info for each line of a function.
 It is easy to use and it can be used for Python codes that run on CPUs and/or GPUs.